Spectra

 <survey>_<datarelease>_product_meta.txt

-This file should contain the following columns
+This file should contain the following columns:

-name(required=True, type=char, max_limit=100)
+name(required=True, type=string, max_limit=100)

 Data product name.
-Choose from the following:
+Choose from the following names:

 name